 They never actually initiated or insinuated interest in the first place

-We already say enough, “They wouldn’t [reach out, ask for your number, set up a date to meet, call you the next day, text you goodnight, etc.] if they *weren’t* interested,“…but we really have to be careful that we aren’t labeling everything as interest or blowing things up bigger than they are, especially right off the bat.
-We also have to remember that even if he asked for your number, that doesn’t insinuate genuine interest if he never calls.
+We already say it enough, “They wouldn’t [reach out, ask for your number, set up a date to meet, call you the next day, text you goodnight, etc.] if they weren’t interested,“…but we really have to be careful that we aren’t labeling everything as interest or blowing things up bigger than they are, especially right off the bat.
+That doesn’t mean we go on claiming everything as disinterest or deceptive interest, either.
+A person’s true intentions are exhibited over time, consistently, and not just by a singular action or word.

-You literally can’t “ghost” something that never was or that you didn’t have in the first place.
+So even if he asked for your number, that doesn’t insinuate genuine interest if he never calls.
+You literally can’t “ghost” something that never was or that you didn’t have in the first place (which is proof of his genuine, forthright interest).